What is Thrombolytic Therapy and its Uses,Side effects

 • Abbokinase, Kinlytic (rokinase)

-Depending on the circumstances, patient health conditions, and the diseases or defects in the body, the treatment is preceded further by specialist doctors.
+Depending on the circumstances, patient health conditions, and the diseases or defects in the body, the treatment is further preceded by specialist doctors.

-Drugs Dosage:
+Drugs Dosage

-Precautions of Thrombolytic Therapy:
+Precautions of Thrombolytic Therapy

-• This treatment should be given immediately within a few hours of a heart attack or stroke.
+• This treatment should be given immediately, within a few hours of a heart attack or stroke.

-Thrombolytic therapy increases bleeding in people who may suffer the below-mentioned problems or conditions.
-Thus, there should be proper medical counseling prior to the treatment and an in-depth discussion regarding the medical procedures if any there or the health conditions.
+Thus, there should be proper medical counselling before the treatment and an in-depth discussion regarding the medical procedures, if any, or the health conditions.

 • Blood disorders

-• Heart or blood vessels diseases
+• Heart or blood vessel diseases

-• Strokes at any time in the life
+• Strokes at any time in life

-• Brain diseases or tumor
+• Brain diseases or tumours

 • High Blood Pressure